atom/wrap-guide/docs/index.md

 with `.cc`.

-You can configure the color and/or width of the line by adding the following CSS to a custom stylesheet:
+You can configure the color and/or width of the line by adding the following CSS/LESS to a custom stylesheet:

 ```css
 .wrap-guide {